Alisson-Corrales/PokeDex-JSON/README.md

 >
 > - Found images for the project
 >
-> -Understanding what and how to complete project
+> - Understanding what and how to complete project
 >
-> -Started on Js
+> - Started on Js
 >
-> -Added content to the README.md file
+> - Added content to the README.md file

 #### Day 2